bytechefhq/bytechef/README.md

 inputs:                --+
   - name: yourName       |
     label: Your Name     | - This defines the inputs
-    type: string         |   expected by the pipeline
+    type: string         |   expected by the workflow
     required: true     --+

 outputs:                 --+